wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 =====

 Often when testing APIs we fall into the trap of testing that in a given situation the API call will be successful or error and let the test framework hide all the nasty details from us.
-While this is usually ok for your the javascript application, where we will either display the data on success or give some kind of error on failure, in the more general case http offers a lot of information to your API consumer, which we should make sure is present and correct if we want our APIs to be used by a wider audience.
+While this is usually ok for your javascript application, where we will either display the data on success or give some kind of error on failure, in the more general case http offers a lot of information to your API consumer, which we should make sure is present and correct if we want our APIs to be used by a wider audience.